Apple Music Converter

 If you have no idea about which one you should pay for, take a massive search on both platforms and see which one fulfills your need.
 If you are a massive fan of some internationally famous singers like Drake or Taylor Swift, Apple Music will be your right choice.

-According to the official statistics, as of the third quarter of 2019, Apple Music has 60 million paid subscribers and a total of 8.5 million users in the 3-month free trial mode worldwide.
-For YouTube Music, there are approximately 15 million subscribers.
+According to the official statistics of 2023, Apple Music has 100 million paid subscribers and a total of 847 million users in the 3-month free trial mode worldwide.
+For YouTube Music, there are approximately 30 million subscribers.
 The active users cannot be calculated, because YouTube is not simply a music streaming provider.
 Thus, Apple Music must be the first choice for you if you are a music lover, and YouTube Music is better for users who enjoy the arts more than the music itself.

 We know that YouTube does not manufacture any types of hardware or electronical devices, for YouTube Music, you can nearly install the application on all kinds of mobile phone, tablet, TV or other smart-device.
 If you have YouTube Premium, your membership benefits are available across all devices with access to YouTube.